JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 sampler = "brute-force"
 </pre>

-Note that we also need to rewrite the search space in .toml file.
+Note that we also need to rewrite the new search space in .toml file.

 Then we execute the command:
 <pre>
 !./ch search --config configs/examples/jsc_toy_by_type.toml --load /mnt/d/imperial/second_term/adls/new/mase/mase_output/jsc-tiny_classification_jsc_2024-02-05/software/training_ckpts/best.ckpt
 </pre>

-We've found
+And we get:

 <img src="../../imgs/3_3.png" width=800>